 #19 – Best ways to monetize your blog – Display advertising, affiliate marketing, digital products, e-commerce, online courses, coaching, mastermind groups

-Now let’s take a look at these resources in detail (with screenshots and all) so you can see why are they so awesome!
+Now let’s look at these resources (with screenshots and all) so you can see why they are so exceptional!

 The first thing you need to do is to choose a content management system (CMS) for your blog.

 To be fair, as there are dozens of them, but the one that stands out is WordPress which controls almost 60% of the CMS market.
 Actually, nearly 30% of all websites worldwide run on WordPress.

 The other popular ones are Joomla and Drupal, but they don’t even come near in terms of features.
 Then there’s also Blogger, which allows you to create a free blog.

 If I were you I would go with WordPress because it’s the most advanced CMS.
 It comes with thousands of customization options and plugins you can use to create the website of your dreams.

 The next thing you need to consider is hosting.
 Some CMS will allow you to host your blog on their server for free.
 But this is not a good long-term strategy.